RobertARandolph/AdmiralBumbleBee.com/DAW-Explain.md

 * Ability to edit multiple streams, not just one at a time
 * Easy stream filtering - some way to quickly show/hide data streams without fiddling with checkboxes

-## Midi Manipulation Tools
+## Midi Tools

-Midi  Manipulation Tools is a selection of processes or tools that let you make algorithmic changes to a selection of data.
+Midi Tools are a selection of processes or tools that let you make algorithmic changes to a selection of data.

 I expect certain basic functions, but even within these some DAWs have much more advanced functionality: